PowerDNS/weakforced/docs/manpages/wforce.1.md

 		 custom1                        true
 		 custom2                        false

-* showPerfStats() - Returns information about performance statistics.
+* showPerfStats() - (Deprecated in favour of prometheus metrics - will be removed in a future version).
+Returns information about performance statistics.
 Stats beginning with WTW refer to the time that worker threads waited in a queue before running.
 Stats beginning with WTR refer to the time that worker threads took to run.
 Each stat is in a